Click here to listen to a reading of this blog: |

 It seems that hypothyroidism lowers levels of stomach acid and this could be due to a lowering of parietel cells, reducing their ability to produce gastric acid (hypochlorhydria).

-Because of this, the absorption of nutrients is reduced (such as vitamin D, b12, iron), which can lead on to low or deficient levels of certain vitamins too.
+Because of this, the absorption of nutrients is reduced (such as Vitamin D, B12, iron), which can lead on to low or deficient levels of certain vitamins too.

-Acid reflux issues may also be caused by poor gut health, which often goes hand in hand with thyroid disease.
+Acid reflux may also be caused by poor gut health, which often goes hand in hand with thyroid disease.

 Prescription Medications